 - It’s not the length of the legs that matter – it’s the size of the heart!
 Of course, small dogs can do canicross.
-We like to call most “small but mighties", says Lindsay Johnson.
+We like to call them “small but mighties", says Lindsay Johnson.

 She is the founder and owner of Cani-Fit, a dog and owner fitness training company in Scotland.

 - Our canicross adventure has been amazing!
 When I first started, I had never run, and I was unfit and overweight.
 Now, I run several times a week.
 I’ve taken part in races and events all over the UK, and although I’m never going to be fast enough to win anything, canicross has brought so much to my life—lots of great friends and countless adventures!
 When I first started out, I really had no idea what I was getting into.
 I didn’t know what Maisie would be like, but from the very first session, she pulled like a little train.
 I couldn’t believe it.
 That got us hooked—she loved it so much I couldn’t possibly give it up and deprive her!
 She is a fantastic canicross partner.
-Focused and determined with a strong work ethic, she nails her commands, even the more complex or subtle ones.
+Focused and determined with a strong work ethic, she nails her cues, even the more complex or subtle ones.
 I am so proud of her and the bond we have.

 Size is not a barrier